samkenxstream/SAMKenX_samkencoin-contract-testnet/README.md

-## Matic (MATIC) testnet token contracts
+## SAMKENCOIN (SAMKEN) testnet token contracts

 Details:
-Name: Testnet Matic
+Name: Testnet Samken
-Symbol: MATIC
+Symbol: SAMKEN
 Decimals: 18
 Total Supply: 10,000,000,000

-The contracts are created with the OpenZeppelin library v2.0.
+The contracts are created with the OpenZeppelin library v4.5.1.
 The token is a standard ERC20 token implementing the IERC20 interface.

 ```
 /**